 4πr² |

-Along with its mathematical significance, geometry plays a huge role in our day-to-day life—it helps us every day in construction, navigation, architecture, gaming, and science.
+Along with its mathematical significance, geometry plays a huge role in our day-to-day life.
+It helps us every day in construction, navigation, architecture, gaming, and science.

 Construction & Design: Architects and builders apply many concepts of geometry to plan, design, and build structures like houses, bridges, parks, hospitals, dams, and schools.
 They use various formulas to measure the length, area, volume, and other details for walls, windows, doors, roofs, etc. For example, for building a rectangular window or a triangular roof, we use geometric formulas.